Quantumness certification via non-demolition measurements: Certification of quantum and classical behaviours

-It can be checked that $\Prob_{\rm QNDM}(\Delta)$ in Eq.~\eqref{eq:ND_distribution_2} satisfies the NSIT condition.
-That is, the marginals of $\Prob_{\rm QNDM}(\Delta)$, over all the measurement outcomes but the ones at a single time, return the `unperturbed' probability to measure the observable $\hat{A}$~\footnote{This probability is computed in correspondence of the current state of the system where the measurement is performed.} given by the Born's rule, without any intermediate measurement of the sequence affects the result.
+The quasi-probability density function in \eqref{eq:ND_distribution_2} has a significant mathematical property: the marginals of $\Prob_{\rm QNDM}(\Delta)$, over all the measurement outcomes but the ones at a single time, return the `unperturbed' probability to measure the observable $\hat{A}$ given by the Born's rule, without any intermediate measurement of the sequence affects the result.

 To see this in the three-measurement scheme, the probability $P(a_k)$ of measuring the outcome $a_k$ at time $t_2$ is computed by summing the QNDM quasi-probability $P_{\rm QNDM}(k, j, m, i, l)$ over all the intermediate outcomes $a_i$, $a_l$, $a_j$, $a_m$.
 Using the properties of the projectors, i.e., $\hat{\Pi}_k^2 = \hat{\Pi}_k$, $\sum_k \hat{\Pi}_k = \idop$ and $\hat{\Pi}_k \hat{\Pi}_j = \delta_{kj}\hat{\Pi}_k$, we find: